-Transgene's lead drug candidates depend on various strains of poxviruses, including MVA (Modified Vaccinia Ankara) for the therapeutic vaccines and the Vaccinia Viruses, in particular the Copenhagen strain, for the oncolytic viruses.
 For its therapeutic vaccines, Transgene has developed vectors based on the MVA strain, which does not spread in human cells.
 This strain is thus particularly safe, as demonstrated by its intensive use as a human smallpox vaccine.
 The MVA vector was tested in Phase II clinical trials of anti-cancer vaccines.
 It showed high tolerability and an ability to induce a strong and broad immune response (see Section 1.2.2.1).

-Transgene launched myvac\ in 2018 and treated the first patient in 2020 with the individualized product TG4050.
-With the platform myvac\, the Company enters the field of individualized immunotherapy.
+Transgene launched myvac in 2018 and treated the first patient in 2020 with the individualized product TG4050.
+With the myvac platform, the Company enters the field of individualized immunotherapy.
 Our approach is based on the clinically validated MVA viral vector.
-The myvac\ products are designed to stimulate and educate the immune system against a patient's cancer by using the genetic mutations specific to his or her tumor (referred to as neoantigens).
+The myvac products are designed to stimulate and educate the immune system against a patient's cancer by using the genetic mutations specific to his or her tumor (referred to as neoantigens).
 Once they have been identified through sequencing and selected using artificial intelligence technology, several neoantigens are then incorporated into the genome of the viral vector.
-Two Phase I clinical trials of TG4050, the first candidate product derived from myvac\, started in early 2020.
-The first patients were treated in these two trials, active in Europe and the United States.
+Two Phase I clinical trials of TG4050, the first candidate product derived from myvac, started in early 2020 and the first positive data were released in 2021.